ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

     - Appears to be a result of incompatible incidence, remission, and prevalence as estimated by GBD.
 There was birth prevalence of LRI in GBD 2017 that was removed for GBD 2019.
 Including a birth prevalence in our model would allow us to validate to GBD metrics, but would be inconsistent with GBD assumptions.
     - Researchers to determine which validation targets are most important to hit and strategize how to achieve that.
     - TBD
-  * - Overestimation of excess mortality rates for diarrhea, LRI, and measles
+  * - Overestimation of excess mortality rates for diarrhea, LRI, and measles by ~5 times
     - Unknown.
-Was introduced with the addition of wasting and stunting risks to the model.
-Does not appear to be due to stunting risk effects.
+Was introduced with model 2.0.0 (not present in model 1.0.0 or 1.0.1).
+Does not appear to be due to stunting or wasting risk effects.
+Does not appear to affect YLLs.
-    - SWEs to investigate, researchers to see if we can identify source of bug in next model results that are stratified by wasting.
+    - SWEs to continue to investigate (maybe have figured it out... launched a new run to check)
-    - Soon
+    - In progress
+  * - PEM is not included as a cause in the deaths.csv count data file for model v2.1.0
+    - I think this is likely a results processing bug rather than a model bug?
+    - SWEs to continue to investigate.
+    - Soon, but lower priority than excess mortality

 .. _ivironU54.4: